Barbara Hershey: 1990s

 In 1990, Hershey won an Emmy and a Golden Globe for Outstanding Lead Actress in a Miniseries or Special for her role as Candy Morrison in A Killing in a Small Town, which was based on Candy Montgomery's acquittal for the death of Betty Gore.
-Montgomery had killed Gore on Friday, June 13, 1980, in Gore's Wylie, Texas, home, by hitting her 41 times with an ax.
+Montgomery had killed Gore on Friday, June 13, 1980, in Gore's Wylie, Texas home, by hitting her 41 times with an ax.
 The jury determined that she did so in self-defense.
 In preparation for the part, Hershey had a phone conversation with Montgomery.
 Many of the names of the real-life principals in the case were changed for the movie.
 The film's alternative title was Evidence of Love, the name of a 1984 book about the case.

 Also in 1990, Hershey drew upon what Woody Allen once described as her "erotic overtones", portraying a woman who falls in love with her much younger nephew by marriage, played by Keanu Reeves, in the comedic Tune in Tomorrow.

 In 1991, Hershey played Hanna Trout, the wife of the title character in Paris Trout (1991), a made-for-cable television movie.
 In this Showtime production, Hershey collaborated again with A Killing in a Small Town director Stephen Gyllenhaal to play a woman who has an affair with her husband's lawyer.
 Her husband, an abusive bigot (played by Dennis Hopper), is on trial for murdering a young African-American girl.
 The film, which was based on Pete Dexter's 1988 National Book Award-winning novel, featured Hopper and Hershey enacting a graphic rape scene that the actress found difficult to view.
 The picture was described as a "dramatic reach deep into the dark hollows of racism, abuse, and murder."
-Paris Trout was nominated for five Prime Time Emmy Awards, including nods for both Hershey and Hopper.
+Paris Trout was nominated for five Primetime Emmy Awards, including nods for both Hershey and Hopper.